Jeff Szusterman

 Along with his wife, actress Jacque Drew, Szusterman runs a theatre company called "Still Water Rising".
 Among the plays he's directed are My First Time at the Fortune Theatre in Dunedin, Mojo, and A History of the American Film.
 At the 25th annual Drammy Awards in 2001, Szusterman won 'Best Actor in a Lead Role' for his work in Not About Heroes?.

-Szusterman is on the board of the perfomers union Equity New Zealand.
+Szusterman is on the board of the performers union Equity New Zealand.